O-tee/CSS-427-NOTES/Lecture 5.md

 ## Notes Inerrupts

 Interrupts
+- In coding, interrupts refer to signals sent by hardware devices or software to the CPU, indicating an event that requires attention.
+They allow certain important tasks to happen in the background and are enabled by default.
+However, they can slightly disrupt the timing of code and may be disabled for particularly critical sections of code.
 - When you move the mouse, it can generate an interrupt signal to the computer.
 - The computer pauses the task it is doing, and jumps to a mouse service routine where it records the mouse position.
 - The computer then resumes the task it was working on.